-Worms can pose a risk to you, too.
+Some worms can pose a risk to you, too.

 Most of us deworm our pets to save them from discomfort — but it’s also important to reduce the amount of eggs these parasites shed in soil or dirt.
-When eggs are present in the environment, they can reinfect our pets — and us.
+When eggs are present in the environment, they can reinfect our pets — and sometimes even us.
 Keep reading to learn more about the parasites you and your pet could catch.

 Puppies and Kittens